guilhermeperas/weather-app/README.md

 ## Description

-This project is to learn how to make API calls using Flask and Requests
+This project is to learn how to make API calls using Flask and Requests.
+The App was deployed using Railway.

 ## How to Run